MintStudios/DocAI/README.md

 #### This term isn't on Doc's vocabulary list.
 What should I do?
 You can contribute and add your own terms!
 Visit /src/terms.json and see how I've listed the terms with possible pronunciations.

+#### My favourite language isn't on here.
+How could you...?
+Well, there are about 700 programming languages (according to Wikipedia) and I can't include them all.
+I've put down some of them.
+Create a github issue with the name of the programming language and I'll add it to the list.